onap/integration-simulators-nf-simulator-ves-client/README.md

 {"domain": "notification", "sequence": 1, "startEpochMicrosec": 1531616794, "sampleDouble": 2.5}

 will find all templates that contain all of passed key-value entries.
-There is an AND condition beetwen given criteria - all of them must be satisfied to qualify template as matching item.
+There is an AND condition between given criteria - all of them must be satisfied to qualify the template as matching item.
- Keys of search expressions are searched in case insensitive way as well as string values.
+Keys of search expressions are searched in case-insensitive way as well as string values.
 Where it comes to values of numerical and boolean type exact match is expected.

 API usage: